Pharmacy Residents and Faculty

 What our residents say

-“I was drawn to Lehigh Valley Health Network [LVHN] because of the variety of rotations offered, specifically those in pediatrics.
+“I was drawn to Lehigh Valley Health Network because of the variety of rotations offered, specifically those in pediatrics.
 The opportunity to complete a teaching certificate was also appealing to me.
 During the interview process, I immediately felt welcome and comfortable with the program director and the preceptors.
 Additionally, the current residents are very enthusiastic about the program, and they described a very supportive environment at LVHN.
 Ultimately, all of these aspects were what made me choose LVHN, and I am very excited to grow and develop in this residency program.”

 – Ashley Brown, PharmD, 2024-2025 PGY-1 resident